chen42/presentations/rat_genome.md

 ---

-## Same large deletion in nine strains?
+## Same large deletion in all nine samples?
-## rn6 has an erroneous insertion on chr18?
+## An erroneous insertion on chr18 in rn6?

 <img src="./images/ratGenome/deletion.png" width=60%>